 IN PERSON PAYMENTS

 Payments can be made in person at the township office.
 The office hours are Monday through Thursday, 8:00 am to 6:00 pm, the office is closed from 12pm-1pm for lunch.
-Payments can be made by check, money order, cash or credit card; additional processing fee applies to credit card payments.
+Payments can be made by cash, check, money order or credit/debit card (Visa, Mastercard or Discover); *additional processing fee applies to all credit/debit card payments.
 Payments can also be made after regular office hours by utilizing the 24 hour drop box located at the front entrance of the parking lot at the township building.
 Accessible from your vehicle!

 4710 Pointe Tremble

 Clay Township, Michigan 48001

 Payments can be mailed to the township office. *Postdated checks are not accepted and will be returned to you.
 Your cancelled check can act as a receipt.
-If an additional receipt is required, include a self-addressed, stamped envelope with your payment. ***Due to issues with mail service, it is recommended that you allow 7-10 days for delivery *Postmarks are not accepted as on-time payments.
+If an additional receipt is required, include a self-addressed, stamped envelope with your payment. ***Due to issues with mail service, it is recommended that you allow a minimum of 10 days for delivery *Postmarks are not accepted as on-time payments.